 Car hire in Malta

 Next time I go to Malta, I’d love to hire a car to get around as I’d have the possibility to see more in little time.
 Renting a car in Malta is surprisingly cheap.
-In the end, it could be cheaper than using public transport especially if you’re not travelling alone.
+In the end, it could be cheaper than using public transport especially if you’re not traveling alone.

 As mentioned above, I cooked my own meals most of the time.
 I couldn’t resist eating out on the Golden Beach and in front of Marsaxlokk Bay.
 I found that meals were pretty affordable (less than EUR 10).